petabytestoscience/petabytestoscience.github.io/workshop-iii.md

 The main goals for this workshop are:

 - To gather feedback on the ideas discussed in [this document](https://arxiv.org/abs/1905.05116) and to refine specific challenges/needs in each area.
-- To develop community support for a ‘data inclusion revolution’ in astronomy.
+- To develop community-based networks and support for a ‘data inclusion revolution’ in astronomy.
 - To produce a small collection of roadmaps/action plans for each of the main challenges that includes deliverables, resource estimates, priorities, and to establish ongoing working groups motivated to address these challenges.
+- Provide actionable input to major astronomy user facilities.

 ### Participation: Attendees & travel support